Kyrie Irving: 2022–2023: Trade request

-Following the end of the 2021-2022 season, there was speculation that Irving would decline his player option and pursue a sign-and-trade deal with another team.
+Following the end of the 2021–22 season, there was speculation that Irving would decline his player option and pursue a sign-and-trade deal with another team.
 Irving ultimately opted into his $37 million player option, returning to the Nets for the 2022–23 NBA season.
 On November 3, 2022, the Nets suspended Irving for at least five NBA games due to his failure to "unequivocally say he has no antisemitic beliefs" and said that he is "currently unfit to be associated with the Brooklyn Nets."
-On December 16, Irving scored 32 points and put up a game-winning three-pointer in a 119–116 win over the Toronto Raptors.
-The next game, Irving scored 38 points, helping the Brooklyn Nets overcome a 17-point halftime deficit in a 124–121 victory over the Detroit Pistons.
+On December 16, Irving scored 32 points and put up a game-winning three-pointer in a 119–116 victory over the Toronto Raptors.
+In the next game, he scored 38 points, helping the Nets overcome a 17-point halftime deficit in a 124–121 victory over the Detroit Pistons.

-On January 20, 2023, Irving scored a season-high 48 points, including a season-high eight 3-pointers, along with 11 rebounds, six assists and four steals in an 117–106 win over the Utah Jazz.
-The next game, Irving recorded 38 points, seven rebounds and nine assists in a 120–116 win over the reigning champions Golden State Warriors.
+On January 20, 2023, Irving scored a season-high 48 points, including a season-high eight 3-pointers, along with 11 rebounds, six assists, and four steals in a 117–106 victory over the Utah Jazz.
+In the next game, Irving recorded 38 points, seven rebounds, and nine assists in a 120–116 victory over the reigning champions Golden State Warriors.
 On January 26, Irving was named an Eastern Conference starter for the 2023 NBA All-Star Game, his eighth selection and sixth as a starter.
 On February 4, it was reported that Irving had requested a trade; the request was made after talks about a new contract with the Nets did not go to his liking.